 Dark Night Interior / Exterior Paint – Sherwin Williams

 Loyal Blue Interior / Exterior Paint – Sherwin Williams

 Indoor plants provide a wide array of benefits to our health.
 They absorb carbon dioxide and release more oxygen into the air; they also absorb harmful pollutants that we might otherwise inhale.
 It’s a definite plus that in addition to being beautiful, plants reduce household dust and give more life to your home.
-Have you ever walked into a home with a ton of plants and immediately felt happier.
+Have you ever walked into a home with a ton of plants and immediately felt happier?
 That’s what plants tend to do for me.
-Try lining your staircase with your favorite cacti collection or place a hodgepodge of varying plants along the walkway to give your home a more earthy feel.
+Try lining your staircase with your favorite cacti collection or placing a hodgepodge of varying plants along the walkway to give your home a more earthy feel.

 Thank you for being here.
 For being open to enjoying life’s simple pleasures and looking inward to understand yourself, your neighbors, and your fellow humans!
 I’m looking forward to chatting with you.